 Working with its fabric suppliers, Castelli took the primary active ingredient of suncream – TiO2 – and applied it to its mountain range cycle clothing in two forms.

 “One is a nano-thread format, which is woven into the polyester fabric of the short and bib shorts.
 The other is a dip-dye treatment that essentially acts as a second layer of defence against the sun,” Mardle says.

 It paid off for Tour winner Chris Froome but, of course, beating the sun isn’t solely about the professionals.
 “Teams like Sky are the performance vehicles we use to test and adapt products,” Mardle explains.
 “These are then made available to recreational riders all around the world.”

-Arguably, garments like Castelli’s titanium dioxide-protected Inferno bib shorts and Climber’s 2.0 jersey are even more important to the millions of recreational cyclists worldwide.
+Arguably, garments like Castelli’s TiO2-protected Inferno bib shorts and Climber’s 2.0 jersey are even more important to the millions of recreational cyclists worldwide.
 While the pros might average over 40km/hr during a day’s riding, the weekend warrior might be travelling at half that speed, resulting in a very long day in the saddle.